-Get rid of what you don’t need.
 Now is a great time to assess and scrutinize your closet.
 Edit your wardrobe down by either donating, giving away to friends and/or selling clothes you don’t use anymore.
 For clothes that are beyond repair, find a local fabric recycling center that will take your clean but damaged goods and properly upcycle or dispose of them.

-Store your clothes in a place that’s cool, dry and dark.
 Excessive heat and light can damage your clothes and light exposure can cause colors to fade, so, if you’re using a see-through container, you want to find a space that isn’t too hot or bright.
 Mildew can form if the space is too humid, so make sure the space is dry, too.
 If that’s not possible, you can try and regulate your container’s humidity using humidity packs.

 This could be under the bed, tucked away in the closet, a commercial storage unit that’s humidity and temperature regulated.
 Though you can store your winter clothes in the attic, they can get pretty hot in the summer (depending on your location, of course).

-What you need
+What You'll need

 Plastic storage containers are great for stacking, and for keeping pests and moisture out.
 They’re also see-through, which makes it easy to find your stuff come next winter.
 Wood and cardboard boxes are often coated with materials that contain chemicals that can eventually damage your clothes.

 Good plastic containers will stack easily and snap shut.
 Discreet versions can also fit under the bed.
 Fabric storage containers are great for longer-term garments that need to breathe such as wool sweaters, though they aren’t as easy to stack.

-Vacuum storage bags.
 These vacuum-sealed bags cut down on the bulk of your favorite winter garments like down jackets and duvets.
 However, these aren’t ideal for garments with natural fibers like wool and cotton that need to be able to breathe.

-Fabric garment bags.
 These will keep your coats and suits fresh while keeping moths out.

-Cedar and lavender.
 Cedar and lavender sachets and hangers offer protection from pests and keep your clothes smelling nice.
 Cedar shoe trees also absorb moisture and help shoes retain their shape.

-Humidity packs.
 Keeping these stored with your winter clothes can help keep the humidity in a healthy zone, preventing mold.

-Acid-free tissue paper.
 Wrapping your delicate garments in acid-free tissue paper can help protect them from other clothes while also preventing creases from folding.

-Long wool coats should be hung with cedar blocks and in garment bags.
 Folding your long coats and stuffing them into a box can lead to damage, causing it to wrinkle and leaving it exposed to moths.
 To keep its shape, hang your coat in a garment bag with some cedar or lavender sachets.
 The garment bag will allow the natural fibers of the coat to breathe and maintain a natural humidity while the cedar or lavender will prevent moths.

-Use a vacuum-sealing bag for synthetic puffy coats.
 Vacuum-sealed plastic bags help save a ton of space on bulky garments like down jackets.
 And because most down jackets use synthetic fabric shells, they won’t be negatively affected by the non-breathable plastic.

 Store your sweaters in plastic containers with cedar/lavender sachets.
 Plastic containers aren’t totally airtight and will allow your sweaters to breathe.
 Again, cedar and lavender to keep the critters from noshing on your knits.
 You’ll also want to store your winter-weight sweaters at the bottom of the containers with lighter clothes on top.
 This will help prevent your thinner clothes from creasing.

-Stuff them with shoe trees.
 Cedar shoe trees are the best way to maintain your shoes’ shape, remove moisture and reduce odors.
 Alternatively, at least stuff them with newspaper.
 For tall boots, make sure to use boot trees or stuff the newspaper all the way through the shaft of the boot.